 Still another abused term is "Job Creators" who are pictured as the over taxed citizens who would start up factories, etc if they had the money when in fact no jobs are created without consumers spending money.
 Usually poor people when given a little extra money are more likely to spend it than the rich who just gain a bigger cushion and the ability to better protect their greedy interests.

 At the same time government jobs don't count.
-Overlooking the fact that not only do their employees spend money, but they facilitate a wide range of market activities whether teachers, police, researchers, or even bureaucrats.
+Overlooking the fact that not only do their employees spend money, but they facilitate a wide range of market activities whether teachers, police, researchers, infrastructure workers or even bureaucrats.

 Taxes are always bad and progressives are criticized as spendthrifts who take hard earned money from deserving people and waste it.
 Expenditures should be seen as investments--facilitating and protecting.
 Yes there is waste and government which is accountable to the voters must make efforts to control waste.